 No two facilities are exactly the same.
 Each has its specific hazards and policies, and many of those can’t be covered by off-the-shelf training materials.
-There’s always a need for site-specific training content and it’s essential for trainers to have an easy method to upload content they’ve created or had custom developed by 3rd party providers.
+There’s always a need for site-specific training content and it’s essential for trainers to have an easy method to upload or create their own training content.

 Many learning management systems will allow you to import training content you’ve created on your own or purchased from providers in a few simple steps.
 Make sure to find a solution that lets you upload the content yourself, as it can be frustrating and time-consuming to rely on your LMS provider to import those materials on your behalf.

 Some systems will even allow you to create your own training content directly within the LMS.
 Check the LMS to see what it does and how the content creation feature actually works.

 5. Blended Learning Support